LindstromKyle/DSC-Flatiron-Project-4/README.md

 > *Figure 3*

-All models performed exceedingly well in regards to recall, but where the convolutional neural network shines is in its overall accuracy.
+All models performed exceedingly well in regard to recall, but where the convolutional neural network shines is in its overall accuracy.
 This is important in reducing those false positives, and thus it is the model we chose to pursue for this problem.

 ## **Final Model**